ununhexium/cecho/README.md

 Must be simple to start with and not trap people by default!

-Must be powerfull enough to not require extra tooling if it's easier, be it
+Must be powerful enough to not require extra tooling if it's easier, be it

 * bash's number formatting trick `$(([##7]v))` for format the variable v in base 7 for instance
 * printf's decimal formatting